"Be still like a mountain and flow like a great river." Lao Tse.

 Historical Taoist texts:

-the Way") is believed to have been written by Lao-Tse.
+the Way") is believed by many to have been written by Lao-Tse.
 It describes the nature

 of life, the way to peace and how a ruler should lead his life.